Reunification Counseling in the Vancouver, WA-Porltand metro area

 Reunification Counseling can also be called Reconciliation Counseling, Court-ordered Reunification Counseling, or Parental Alienation Counseling.

 When a married couple decides to divorce, the entire family is affected.
-This isn’t meant to shame, or place an assignment of guilt on any parent, family member, or the couple, it is meant to bring a realistic understanding to the difficult process of divorce and family experiences.
+This isn’t meant to shame, or put guilt on any parent, family member, or the couple, it is meant to bring a realistic understanding to the difficult process of divorce and family experiences.
 Family relationships can be complicated and hard to navigate in general, sometimes in the process of divorce or for years to follow, family relationships can be downright devastating.

-It isn’t uncommon for children, during the course of conflict and divorce to become estranged from one of their parents (for example, due to a past history of abuse, restraining order, incarceration, substance abuse or domestic violence) When a child is having difficulty establishing or maintaining a meaningful relationship with a parent, or when there is a conflict between parent and a child, reunification counseling may be initiated through a court order or an attorney referral.
+It isn’t uncommon for children, during the course of conflict and divorce to become estranged from one of their parents.
+When a child is having difficulty establishing or maintaining a meaningful relationship with a parent, or when there is a conflict between parent and a child, reunification counseling may be initiated through a court order or an attorney referral.

 Family reunification counseling is a service provided by a trained family counselor.
-Compass Community Counseling’s therapists’ are trained in working with high conflict families and certificated in Functional Family Therapy.
+Compass Community Counseling’s therapists’ are trained in working with high conflict families and are the only therapists in Vancouver, WA-Portland metro area who are certificated in Functional Family Therapy and provide Reunification Counseling.
 We will work with your family to re-engage in your relationships, improve your communication and overall family satisfaction.
 The primary goal of reunification counseling is to repair the parent-child relationship within the context of the high conflict divorce/separation.
 It is common for each family member to be asked to participate in reunification counseling.

 Reunification counseling is vastly different than traditional family counseling.
-Reunification counseling is not client centered, that is the child and/or parent does not determine the goals for treatment and counseling.
+The child and/or parent does not determine the goals for treatment and counseling.
 While we work to be collaborative with you as a family, it is important to note that often the court will order specific areas they wish to have addressed in reunification counseling.
 The counselor will then complete a treatment plan to ensure the court ordered goals be met, in the most effective, safe way with the family.
-It is often recommended that there be an individual therapist for the child, and each of the parents during the course of reunification counseling to ensure each participant have adequate time and space to process their feelings.
+It is often recommended that there be an individual therapist for the child, and each of the parents during reunification counseling to ensure each participant have adequate time and space to process their feelings.

 Goals for Reunification Counseling